owgit/ai-music-mix-analyzer/README.md

 All visualizations are interactive:
 - Click on any visualization to open it in a larger view
-- Use the zoom controls (+ and -) to zoom in and out
+- Use the zoom controls to zoom in and out
 - Drag to pan around when zoomed in
 - Press the Reset button to return to the original view
-- Keyboard shortcuts: + to zoom in, - to zoom out, 0 to reset, Esc to close

-### AI Insights

-When an OpenAI API key is provided, the application uses GPT-4o to:

-- Provide a summary of the mix quality
-- Identify strengths of the mix
-- Point out areas for improvement
-- Offer specific suggestions for enhancing the mix

-## 🔧 Requirements

-- Python 3.8+
-- Dependencies listed in requirements.txt
-- OpenAI API key (optional, for AI-powered mix recommendations)

 ## 🤝 Contributing